 This article was contributed by Ian Vadas.

-(I also have a special FREE bonus to help you even further.
-Make sure you read all the way to the end to get it.)
+There’s also a special FREE bonus to help you even further at the end.

 Let’s jump into the details.

 Order-Taker Questions (Bad)